Why was Everything Sucks Canceled? Updated

 ·

-Netflix has canceled Everything Sucks, the brand new 90’s drama that released last month and fans are not happy about it.
-Taking to social media, petition sites and through Netflix’s official channels, audiences are expressing their anger about the cancellation.
-We’ll be looking at why the show was canceled plus what the reaction has been too.
+Netflix has canceled Everything Sucks, the brand-new 90’s drama that was released last month, and fans are expressing their dissatisfaction.
+Through social media, petition sites, and Netflix’s official channels, audiences are voicing their anger about the cancellation.
+We’ll explore the reasons behind the show’s cancellation and the ensuing reactions.

 Did ‘On My Block’ Cause Everything Sucks cancellation?